https://twitter.com/voiceuyghur

 ..........................................................................................

-At least five high-profile labor activists have reportedly been detained in China’s continuing crackdown on rights activism and advocacy.
+At least five high-profile labor activists have reportedly been detained in China’s continuing crackdown on workers rights activism and advocacy.
 The campaign began with the detentions of protesting Shenzhen-based workers in July, a mass roundup of mostly student supporters in August, and more in November.
 China Labour Bulletin reports on the latest incidents: https://chinadigitaltimes.net/2019/01/more-labor-activists-detained-advocates-confessions-used-to-intimidate/

 .................................................................................................